WPSwitzerland/wordpress-de-ch/README.md

 Introduction
 ------------
-This is a repository for tracking changes in the formal Swiss German WordPress language pack, i.e. de_CH or German (Switzerland).
-The informal language pack (Du-Form) is still at 0%, so if you need that for a project, please ping me, then I can explain how the packaging process works.
+This is a repository for tracking changes in the formal and informal Swiss German WordPress language packs, i.e. de_CH or German (Switzerland).

 We're not trying to reinvent the wheel, so therefore the de_CH language pack is based on the de_DE language pack with some minor modifications.
-We still think it's important that we have our own locale, because we would like to have our own Rosetta site for building the Swiss WordPress community.
+We still think it's important that we have our own locale, because of number formating and of course because of spelling.
+We also now have our own Rosetta site for building the Swiss WordPress community.

 Differences
 -----------